 Intrigued, I took off my helmet, looked around me from horizon to horizon and asked where he had come from.

 I asked him if he was hungry.
-He did look very thin and haggered, and he was miles away from anywhere.
 But, he said he was fine.
 Nonetheless, I fished around in my supplies and gave him some bread rolls with ham and cheese and a bottle of water.
 He took the rolls without any expression of obvious gratitude, but gave back the water saying I should keep it to stay hydrated.
+I was in somewhat of a state of shock and he was just fascinated by my motorcycle.
+I guess it would be a exhibit in a future museum, as indeed the Namib desert elephant must later become.

 The riding in the Namib was glorious.
 It was beautiful.
 I felt very free.
 I could go and do anything I wanted.
 No pressures.
 My only sadness was that I could not share it with anyone.
 On other expeditions I would.